Tuesday, January 29, 2008

 Chicken Marbella

-IThis recipe is adapted from a recipe of the same name in the original Silver Palate Cookbook by Julee Rosso and Sheila Lukins.
+This recipe is adapted from a recipe of the same name in the original Silver Palate Cookbook by Julee Rosso and Sheila Lukins.
 When this cookbook was first published, I think I was served Chicken Marbella at three dinner parties in a row.
 Now 25 years later, this recipe is less used and is a great dish for entertaining.
 Although the original recipe calls for 4 whole chickens, quartered, I use 2-3 (depending on size) bone in or boneless (easier to eat) second joints, per person.
 To keep fat content down I buy skinless chicken or remove the skin and any extra fat.
 I have had this dish made with boneless chicken breasts but the breasts seemed over-cooked (breasts are much easier to over-cook in liquids than is dark meat).
-I use the cilantro option and serve warm with farfalle (bow-tie pasta) or more recently, my favorite: Trader Joe's Lemon Pepper Pappardelle Pasta.
+I use the cilantro option and serve warm with farfalle or pardelle pasta.

 Notes from the cookbook: